 The bee was fun because I love stripes.
 We followed the same process as the other two using a yellow and black color scheme.

 Now we have these sweet little bugs sitting on a shelf by our front door for everyone to see.
 Such a great reminder of the time we spent together that afternoon.
+Who knew that egg carton crafts could be THIS cute?

 MORE FREE INSECT, BUG AND SPRING ACTIVITIES